sommerc/cellpose_counting/README.md

 #### Output:
 In the same folder as input file
-* Excel table with filtered results
+* Excel table with mean intensities per channel for filtered cells.

 ---
 ## Installation